 What does it cost to dream?
 Some lottery tickets have gotten complicated and pricey: You may be required to scratch off spaces in a crossword-puzzle format or try to match numbers while following a maze.
 And scratch-offs can cost as much as $10.

 But if you look — options vary by state — you can still find the $1 scratchers.
 Here’s hoping you’ll win big.

-Yes, you’ve seen a lot of headlines lately about Disney Plus, the new streaming service from the House of the Mouse.
+Yes, you probably know about Disney Plus, the streaming service from the House of the Mouse.
 But for those who prefer physical movies, you can join the Disney Movie Club to receive four Disney films (DVD or Blu-ray) for $1 total.

 (The fine print: You’ll have to agree to buy a minimum number of additional movies at the regular price, plus shipping and processing charges.)